European Union: Privacy

 Updates and trends

-Originally planned to come into effect on 25 May 2018, the ePrivacy Regulation has still not been adopted.
-Discussions about key issues relating to electronic communications data or marketing communications continue.
+Originally planned to come into effect on 25 May 2018, the ePrivacy Regulation has still not been adopted and discussions about key issues relating to electronic communications data or marketing communications continue.

-If the United Kingdom were to leave without a deal despite the European Union (Withdrawal) (No. 2) Act 2019 being granted Royal Assent and effectively ruling out a no-deal Brexit, the GDPR would no longer be directly applicable in the United Kingdom.
+After the Brexit transition period ends (on 31 December 2020), the GDPR will no longer be directly applicable in the United Kingdom.
 The United Kingdom’s national data protection legislation mirrors the GDPR’s key principles but some parts of the GDPR will no longer be relevant or apply to the United Kingdom.
-In particular, data transfers from the European Union to the United Kingdom might require specific safeguards; this will also depend on whether the United Kingdom can be considered a country with an ‘adequate level of data protection’ under GDPR.
+In particular, data transfers from the European Union to the United Kingdom might require specific safeguards; this will also depend on whether the United Kingdom can be considered a country with an ‘adequate level of data protection’ under the GDPR.

 Focus on the GDPR